-Cabot Teacher Selected as One of Fox16’s Remarkable Women
+Cabot Teacher selected as one of Fox16’s Remarkable Women

 The card with victims’ rights resources has made into the hands of more than 100,000 Arkansans.
 In 2019, the Department of Justice recognized Laura at its national crime victims’ service awards.

-Whether it’s giving athletes an avenue to an education–or helping others heal from trauma, Abbot is thankful for her own journey.
+Whether it’s giving athletes an avenue to an education–or helping others heal from trauma, Abbott is thankful for her own journey.

 “Share the stories.
 So we know we’re not alone and that shame is removed.”